monetdbmonetdb sjoerd Tue, 04/26/2011 - 12:33

 Suppresses all standard progress messages, only writing output to stderr if an error occurred.

 Connect to hostname instead of attempting a connection over the local UNIX socket.
 This allows monetdb to connect to a remote monetdbd(1).
 The use of this option requires −P (see below).
+If hostname starts with a forward slash (/), hostname is assumed to be the directory where the UNIX sockets are stored.
+In that case, the −P option is not allowed.

 Connects to the given portnumber instead of the default (50000).
 Requires −h to be given as option too.